melonproject-archive/documentation/chapters/fund.md

 This function calculates and returns the current Gross Asset Value (GAV) of all fund assets in denomination asset terms.
 &nbsp;

-`function calcUnclaimedFees(uint gav) view returns (uint)`

-This function calculates and returns all fees due to the manager (in share terms) at the time of execution given the fund Gross Asset Value (GAV).
-&nbsp;

-`function calcNav(uint gav, uint unclaimedFees) pure returns (uint)`
+`function calcNav(uint gav, uint unclaimedFees) public pure returns (uint)`

 This function calculates and returns the fund's Net Asset Value (NAV) given the provided fund GAV and current quantity of unclaimed fee shares.
 &nbsp;

-`function calcValuePerShare(uint totalValue, uint numShares) view returns (uint)`
+`function valuePerShare(uint totalValue, uint numShares) view returns (uint)`

-This function calculates and returns the value (in denomination asset terms) of a single share in the fund given the fund total value and the total number of shares.
+This function calculates and returns the value (in denomination asset terms) of a single share in the fund given the fund total value and the total number of shares provided.
 &nbsp;

-`function performCalculations() view returns (uint gav, uint unclaimedFees, uint feesShareQuantity, uint nav, uint sharePrice)`
+`function performCalculations() returns (uint gav, uint unclaimedFees, uint feesInShares, uint nav, uint sharePrice)`

 This view function returns bundled calculations for GAV, NAV, unclaimed fees, fee share quantity and current share price (in denomination asset terms).
 &nbsp;

-`function calcSharePrice() view returns (uint sharePrice)`
+`function calcSharePrice() returns (uint sharePrice)`

 This function calculates and returns the current price (in denomination asset terms) of a single share in the fund.
 &nbsp;

-`function calcSharePriceAndAllocateFees() public returns (uint)`
+`function getShareCostInAsset(uint _numShares, address _altAsset) returns (uint)`

-This function calculates and returns the price of a single share (in denomination asset terms) as well as performing the fee share calculation and allocation.
+This public function calculates and returns the quantity of the `_altAsset` asset token commensurate with the value of `_numShares` quantity of the Melon fund's shares.
 &nbsp;

+`function triggerRewardAllFees() public amguPayable payable`

+This public function updates `ownedAssets` and rewards all fees accrued to the current point in time.
+The function then updates the `atLastAllocation` struct state variable.
+The function is `payable` and also implements the `amguPayable` modifier, requiring amgu payment.
+&nbsp;

 `function updateOwnedAssets() public`

-This function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by removing or adding asset addresses as the fund holdings composition changes.
+This function maintains the `ownedAssets` array by removing or adding asset addresses as the fund holdings composition changes.
 &nbsp;

 `function addAssetToOwnedAssets(address _asset) public auth`